Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 Example: `https://api.blockchair.com/bitcoin/state/changes/block/1` returns `12c6DSiU4Rq3P4ZxziKxzrL5LmMBrzjrJX => 5000000000` which means that the only state change caused by this block was rewarding the miner with 50 bitcoins.

 This is useful if you need to track balance changes for a lot of addresses - you can now simply track state changes and find the needed addresses there instead of constantly retrieving information about the balances.

+Note: values are returned as strings for Ethereum.

 ### <a name="link_support"></a> Support